Joint Degrees policy

 Final Oral Examination (Defense) policy

-Doctoral students have five years from the date of passing their preliminary examinations to take their final oral examination and submit their dissertation.
-Arrangements for the final oral examination and the oral examination committee’s approval of the dissertation are the responsibilities of the student and the program.
-The graduate program coordinator must submit the final doctoral warrant request to the Graduate School at least three weeks before the final oral examination.
+Doctoral students have five years from the date of passing their preliminary examinations to take their final examination and deposit their dissertation.
+Arrangements for the final examination and the examination committee’s approval of the dissertation are the responsibilities of the student and the program.
+The graduate program coordinator must submit the final doctoral warrant request to the Graduate School at least three weeks before the final examination.

 See Preliminary Examinations, Time Limits